At NAFTA talks, Canada hails jet case as victory for free trade

-MONTREAL (Reuters) - Canadian plane maker Bombardier Inc (BBDb.TO) won a major U.S. case on Friday, which government officials said showed the importance of free trade at a time when talks to modernize the NAFTA pact are moving slowly.
+MONTREAL (Reuters) - Canadian plane maker Bombardier Inc won a major U.S. case on Friday, which government officials said showed the importance of free trade at a time when talks to modernize the NAFTA pact are moving slowly.

-A U.S. tribunal unexpectedly dismissed a complaint by Boeing Co (BA.N) against alleged dumping by Bombardier in the case of 75 jets it sold to Delta.
+A U.S. tribunal unexpectedly dismissed a complaint by Boeing Co against alleged dumping by Bombardier in the case of 75 jets it sold to Delta.
 The ruling allows the Canadian firm to pursue other orders in the lucrative U.S. market.

 “Canada-United States trade is important to the prosperity of both our countries.
 This decision will support well-paying middle-class jobs on both sides of the border,” Canadian Foreign Minister Chrystia Freeland said in a statement.